 The dark reaction refers to the bio-synthetic phase or carbon reduction phase, which fix the atmospheric carbon dioxide into useful compounds like glucose.
 It occurs in the stroma of the chloroplast, which encircles the thylakoid sacs.
 The Calvin cycle uses ATP and NADPH from the light reaction to form sugars.
 The conversion of CO2 into sugar goes through three phases:

 - Reduction reaction

 Occurrence of Dark Reaction

 It occurs in the stroma.
-The light reaction of photosynthesis produces ATP and NADPH that collectively initiate Calvin’s cycle, and releases ADP, Pi and NADP+ that is again utilized by the cells to form high energy molecules in the light reaction.
+The light reaction of photosynthesis produces ATP and NADPH that collectively initiate Calvin’s cycle and releases ADP, Pi and NADP+ that is again utilized by the cells to form high energy molecules during the light reaction.

 Steps of Dark Reaction

 The dark reaction of photosynthesis or Calvin cycle includes three consecutive stages:

 It is the initial stage of dark reaction, during which atmospheric carbon dioxide enters plant cells.
 Then, an enzyme (rubisco) fixes the atmospheric CO2 and facilitates its binding to a (RuBP) ribulose-1, 5-bisphosphate (5-C compound).
 Thus, the association of carbon dioxide and ribulose-1, 5-bisphosphate, constitute a 6-carbon compound (3-keto-2-carboxyarabinitol 1, 5-bisphosphate).